Lee Keegan

 Lee Keegan (born 25 October 1989) is a Gaelic footballer who plays as a defender for Westport and, formerly, for the Mayo county team.
 Many regard Keegan as his county's greatest ever footballer.
 He is also the highest scoring defender of all-time having clocked up 6–40 in 54 championship matches.

 Keegan is the only player to win five All Stars without winning an All-Ireland medal.
 He also scored a goal against Dublin goalkeeper Stephen Cluxton in three consecutive championship matches.

 He has been an analyst on The Sunday Game and a Gaelic football analyst for RTÉ Sport since 2022.

 Early life

-Keegan attended Rice College and played football for the school.
+Keegan attended Rice College, Westport and played football for the school.
 Kevin Keane, another Westport player, attended Rice College at the same time and played with Keegan on the school team.
 Rugby union interested Keegan as a child and he was part of Connacht Rugby underage academies.